 Singaporean tourists just need to apply for a Tibet travel permit as well as an organized Tibet tour to make the lifetime dream come true.

 Singaporean citizens are entitled to enter China without a visa for a maximum period of 15 days.
 For visits longer than 15 days, obtaining a visa from the Chinese Embassy in Singapore is required, in order to obtain the Tibet Travel permit.
 Please tell us your Tibet travel plan, and we'll guarantee you a Tibet travel permit.

-Guangzhou - Xining - Lhasa - Gyantse - Shigatse - EBC - Shigatse - LhasaView Details
+Singapore - Guangzhou - Xining - Lhasa - Gyantse - Shigatse - Everest Base Camp - Shigatse - LhasaView Details

 How to Get to Tibet from Singapore?
 Multiple ways to travel from Singapore to Tibet.